Get the Latest Updates from Anura

 That’s where affiliate ad fraud enters the equation.
-By making it look like many more people are clicking on ads, fraudsters can generate more and more dollars from publishers and advertising networks—dollars that come out of the advertising budgets of companies like yours.
+By making it look like many more people are clicking on ads, fraudulent affiliates can generate more and more dollars from publishers and advertising networks—dollars that come out of the advertising budgets of companies like yours.

 There are a number of ways affiliate click fraud impacts the performance of your campaigns—and unless you’re a glutton for punishment, none of them are good.

-First and foremost, affiliate click fraud—when executed successfully—will extract a certain amount of money from your budget every day.
+First and foremost, affiliate click fraud—when executed successfully—will extract a certain amount of money from your ad spend every day through fraudulent clicks.
 Believe it or not, Juniper Research predicts that ad fraud damages will eclipse $100 billion by 2023, meaning that this problem is only expected to get worse over time.

-When someone is gaming the system and sending fake traffic your way, you’ll end up with distorted data on the other side.
+When someone is gaming the system and sending invalid traffic (IVT) your way, you’ll end up with distorted data on the other side.
 This makes it nearly impossible to figure out how effective your campaigns are, whether your conversion rates are where they should be, and more.

 When you make decisions based on data, those decisions will only be as good as the quality of the data you analyze.
 In other words, when you start off with bad data, you’re going to make the wrong decisions.

-In this light, affiliate click fraud also means you’ll waste more of your future advertising dollars.
+In this light, affiliate click fraud also means you’ll waste more of your future advertising budgets on fraudulent traffic.
 This is why it is so important to identify whether you’re the victim of this kind of fraud as quickly as possible.
 Not only does that enable you to make sure you’re keeping more of your budget, it also means you’ll be able to put more faith in your data—and more faith in your campaigns moving forward.